magnars/multiple-cursors.el/README.md

 - If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).

+- There is a special hook that is run when the mode is diabled (which is equivalent to the number of cursors going back to 1):
+  `multiple-cursors-mode-disabled-hook`

 BTW, I highly recommend adding `mc/mark-next-like-this` to a key binding that's right next to the key for `er/expand-region`.